im-open/delete-prereleases-for-branch/README.md

 If the action runs into an issue deleting a specific release, it will generate a warning that can be viewed in the Summary section of the workflow rather than failing.
 Errors retrieving the releases will still cause the action to fail though.

+Small change to see if the for works.

 ## Index

 - [Inputs](#inputs)